Emulating redshift mixing due to blending in weak gravitational lensing: Boosted trees

 where $i$ iterates over the training samples. $\hat{y}^{(t-1)}_i$ is the prediction of the model composed of the $(t-1)$ previous trees while $y_i$ is the sample value and $\textbf{x}_i$ is the corresponding sample features.
 In the second term, $\Omega(f_t)$ is the regularisation that penalises the complexity of the current tree and mitigates over-fitting, often taking the form of

-where $\gamma$ and $\lambda$ are hyperparameters determined before optimization. $T$ is the number of leaves with the score of each as $\omega_j$.
-The optimal values for $\omega_j$ given a fixed tree structure can be found by minimising the regularised loss of the model as Equation \ref{eq:loss}, and then we end up having the corresponding optimal scoring $\it{L}^{(t)}$ for the structure,
+where $\gamma$ and $\lambda$ are hyperparameters determined before optimisation, while $T$ is the number of leaves with the score of each denoted as $\omega_j$.
+The optimal values for $\omega_j$ given a fixed tree structure can be found by minimising the regularised loss of the model as Eq. \ref{eq:loss}, and then we end up having the corresponding optimal scoring $\it{L}^{(t)}$ for the structure,

 and